Exact Lagrangian immersions with a single double point: Topological restrictions from Floer homology

 In particular, if $f\colon K\to\C^{2k}$ is an exact Lagrangian immersion with exactly one double point then $\chi(K)=\pm 2$, where the sign is positive if the unique Reeb chord $a$ of $\tilde f$ satisfies $|a|_2=0$ and negative if $|a|_2=1$. \end{Lemma}

 \begin{proof} The Euler characteristic formula is straightforward, see \cite[Equation (3.2) and Proposition 3.2 (2)]{EES2}, and the last statement is an immediate consequence of it. \end{proof}

 Consider now a self transverse exact Lagrangian immersion $f\colon K\to\C^{2k}$ with a single double point and corresponding unique Reeb chord $a$ of the Legendrian lift $\tilde f$.
+The Legendrian homology algebra is a differential graded algebra (DGA) generated by Reeb chords of $\tilde{f}$, with the empty chord corresponding to the unit element $1$.
 If $|a|_2=1$ then, in principle, one could have the relation $\pa a =1$ in the Legendrian DGA.
-This would then not be linearizable, and cannot be used to draw conclusions about the topology of $K$ (this situation corresponds to the Lagrangian Floer homology of the immersed Lagrangian being \emph{obstructed}).
+This would then not be linearizable, i.e. it would admit no degree zero chain map to the DGA given by the ground field (in degree zero) with trivial differential.
+In the non-linearizable setting it seems hard to use Legendrian homology to draw conclusions about the topology of $K$ (this situation corresponds to the Lagrangian Floer homology of the immersed Lagrangian $f(K)$ being \emph{obstructed}).
 If on the other hand $|a|_2=0$ then we have the following.

 \begin{Lemma} Let $f\colon K\to\C^{2k}$ be an exact Lagrangian immersion such that the unique Reeb chord $a$ of the Legendrian lift $\tilde f$ satisfies $|a|_2=0$.
 Then $K$ is a $\Z$-homology sphere.
 Consequently, its Maslov class vanishes, and moreover $|a|=2k$. \end{Lemma}